 I’ve only seen one athlete actually do this, and have been too fearful to try myself.
 Here’s how it works.
 First weigh yourself, then round up to the nearest 5 pounds.
 Then, subtract 30 pounds, and begin your barbell complexes there.
 Add 10 pounds each round, finishing at your bodyweight on round 4.
 Rest as needed between rounds.

 For example, an athlete’s bodyweight is 155 pounds, here would be the progression.

 4 155# (bodyweight)

 Again, rest as needed between rounds.

 3) 10 Rounds, Rope Climb Every Minute on the Minute, 15-18’ Rope

-Yes you can use your feet, but expect pumped forearms and biceps.
-I’ve never been able to do this … my closest was 12 minutes.
+Yes, you can use your feet, but expect pumped forearms and biceps.
+I’ve never been able to do this … my closest was 10 climbs in 12 minutes.
 Much more intense than you might expect.

 4) Bodyweight or Higher Score on Operator Ugly